albertcordina/Applicant-tracking-system/README.md

   - GovernmentFinancialSupportApplicantion

-        the “entry class” of the applicantion.
+        The “entry class” of the applicantion.
 Contains the ‘main’ method.

   - CSVExporter